Orientation for a First Time Coach

 You should look at the appropriate page for your division and make sure you understand it.
 The Kinder page offers a Kinder Coach Guide, while the other pages offer downloadable PDF Coaching Manuals.
 The coaching manuals are great preparatory material, and those web pages hold additional information of how we operate in Palo Alto.
 Read both the web pages and the manual.

-New players are registering through the month of July, and a few even during August for the Fall Program, and through March for the Spring Program.
-At the end of the registration period your Division Commissioner, aka DC, will form teams.
+Your Team Assignment: New players are registering through the month August for the Fall Program, and through March for the Spring Program.
+At the end of the registration period your Division Commissioner, aka DC, will form teams, assigning players and coaches.

 Your DC will be in communication with you to make sure you are fully certified and registered, and will assign you a team number.
 Once the DC has coaches assigned to all the team numbers and registration is nearly over, the DC will then assign players, and the teams will take shape.